 City governments have substantial authority to fight climate change through building codes and ordinances, infrastructure investments, and fossil fuel divestment.
 But governments are not the only relevant local institutions—for example, City Teams may organize climate education assemblies for local schools or sponsor speakers at community events.
 Locally-focused teams build constructive partnerships and a sense of community.

 our city teams

 We educate and organize the residents of Palo Alto to advocate for robust climate policy decisions at the City and regional level.
 We also provide education on ways to take action at the personal level to protect Earth's climate.
-Learn more here.
+Learn more about our team or our current Switch to Electric campaign here.